saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-17-saltstack-pillar-data-and-map-files.md

 image: /img/salt_stack_logo.jpg
 ---

-When I was starting out with SaltStack, I learned about the pillar early on.
+Right when I was starting out with SaltStack I learned about the pillar.
 The pillar is an interface designed to offer values that the master distributes to (proxy) minions.
-In many of the examples floating around, the goal is to show you how to use this pillar interface.
-This is done by placing all sorts of data that is relevant to the infrastructure as a whole in the pillar for templating purposes or for use in states.
+Many of the examples floating around aim to show you how to use this pillar interface.
+This is mostly done by placing all sorts of data that is relevant to the infrastructure as a whole in the pillar for templating purposes or for use in states.

 The examples worked really well and I started to use the pillar interface in a lot of templates.
 And since it worked so well, I started looking for more and more data I could put into the pillar.
 Whenever I came across something I needed for a template, I would convert the data to JSON or YAML and expose it to all the relevant (proxy) minions as pillar data.
-I figured why not?
-So I went ahead and started enriching the pillar with more and more data as use cases starting popping up.

-After while though, everything in Salt got really slow.
+After while I noticed that everything in Salt got really slow.
 States that would take 2-10 seconds in a lab suddenly took 7 minutes in production.
 After a lot of troubleshooting, I figured out that all of this was caused by the size of the pillar.
 After putting in more than 100.000 lines of JSON, YAML and Jinja, the environment basically came to a grinding halt.
 The master log showed that it was constantly rendering pillar data for minions, leaving little cycles for other tasks.

 The solution to this problem was pretty straightforward: putting non-sensitive data into files.
-In the Salt world, this is sometimes referred to as map files.
+In the Salt-speak, this is sometimes referred to as map files.
 This map file is a file that can contain YAML, JSON or JINJA and the data from the file can be imported into a state and/or into a template.

 In this article, I will first put some data in the pillar and show you how to use it in a template.
 After this, I will move this data to a map file.